 Add the following new special packing provision:

-“PP97 For fire extinguishing agents assigned to UN 3500 the maximum test period for periodic inspection shall be 10 years.
-They may be transported in tubes of a maximum water capacity of 450 l conforming to the applicable requirements of Chapter 6.2.”
+“PP97 For fire extinguishing agents assigned to UN No. 3500 the maximum test period for periodic inspection shall be 10 years.
+They may be carried in tubes of a maximum water capacity of 450 l conforming to the applicable requirements of Chapter 6.2.”

 4.1.4.1, P207 In special packing provision PP87, replace “flammable atmosphere” by “dangerous atmospheres”.